polidario/Elana/README.md

 :heavy_check_mark: | GraphQL Functions
 :heavy_check_mark: | Shopify App Bridge
 :heavy_check_mark: | Using Session Tokens
+:heavy_check_mark: | Billing API (One Time, Recurring, & Credits)
 :hourglass: | More lessons coming

 __I have a question, where can I contact you?__

 If you have any questions, PLEASE do ask in the course's QnA section.
 That's the only place where I will respond to questions.
 That means, if you are not enrolled to the course, you will not be receiving any support.

-This project file is produced and brought to you by WeeklyHow.
+This project file is produced by Bernard Polidario